ggabbiani/OFL/orthodocs/foundation/components.md

 __Parameters:__

 __directions__
-floating semi-axes list in host's reference system
+floating semi-axes list in host's reference system. «undef» stands for 'all the configured component directions'